tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Seal Ring of the Citadel

+Standard Action

+_Recharge 16+:_ By slamming this ring onto a door or other portal, or onto the lid of a container, you create a magical seal of golden light that undead and demons cannot pass – at least, not for some time.
+The seal works like the [hold portal](../Character-Rules/Rituals.md#hold-portal) ritual, but instead of you making Intelligence skill checks to keep the portal closed, you make Charisma skill checks instead.

+Two things to note – first, unlike the spell, it’s not restricted to doors and door-like things.
+You can seal a vampire in a coffin, or a ghost in a bottle, or a demon in a magic circle.
+As long as there’s a clear barrier that you can reinforce with the magic of the ring, it’ll work.

+Second, the magic only works on demons and undead.
+Other creatures can open the barrier just fine – and can, if they wish, let the undead or demons through behind them.

+**Quirk:** Tests others for weakness, both physical and mental.

+>_Note:_ Before the Great Gold Wyrm sacrificed himself by entering the Abyss, these were even more powerful, and their binding spells lasted for many centuries if the soul that wielded the ring was strong enough.
+There are still bound demons and ghosts across the land, held prisoner by the power of these rings, and only the matching ring can free them.
+Those who bear these rings must beware of thieves and assassins in the service of the Diabolist. - Sir Tanteer, Paladin of the Light

+---

 #### Skin of Your Teeth

 _Recharge 6+:_ When an enemy attacks you, subtract 1 from the natural attack roll after seeing it.